knikolovdev/Selenium-Bot-Template/README.md

       * Functions include error handling - error in message box + sound, so bot user will understand whats the problem.
       * Fuctions to start as Firefox, Chrome.
 3. Multithreaded
-     * Bot actions moved to its own thread, different from UI.
+     * Bot actions moved another thread, different from UI.

 ## Installation
   1. Open the project in VS